 2014 Invitational Series Schedule

-Golfweek’s Junior Invitational series will expand to six tournaments for the 2014 season.
+Golfweek’s Junior Invitational series will expand to five tournaments for the 2014 season.
 Dates and venues are still being finalized at this time, but here is a brief overview of the upcoming season:

 Golfweek West Coast Junior Invitational

 The fourth Golfweek West Coast Junior Invitational will take place May 17-18 at Mesa Country Club just outside Phoenix, Ariz.
 The first wave of invitations will go out the first week of March.
 CLICK FOR RESULTS.